MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-evaluate-semantic-kernel.md

 Semantic Kernel is an open-source SDK that lets you easily combine AI services with programming languages like C# and Python to create AI apps that combine the best of both worlds.
 Semantic Kernel provides [plugins](/semantic-kernel/ai-orchestration/plugins) and [planners](/semantic-kernel/ai-orchestration/planners), which are powerful tools that use AI capabilities to optimize operations, thus driving efficiency and accuracy in planning.

-As you build and add more plugins to planners, the potential for errors increases, so it's important to make sure they work as intended.
+As you build and add more plugins to planners, the error potential increases, so it's important to make sure they work as intended.
 Testing plugins and planners used to be a manual, time-consuming process.
 Now you can use prompt flow to automate this process.

 The integration of Semantic Kernel with prompt flow allows you to: